-Burrata di Andria PGI is a cheese made from cow's milk and obtained from the combination of cream and spun cheese.
+Burrata di Andria PGI is a string cheese made from cow's milk and obtained from a mixture of cream and cheese.
 The outer skin is made exclusively of spun cheese which surrounds a mixture of cream and stringy spun cheese.
 It has a round, sack-like shape with a characteristic closed top.

-The milk can be either raw or pasteurised at 72° C for 15 seconds, and must be heated to 35-37° C. Curdling, which is obtained by adding natural calf rennet, is preceded by fermentation with the addition of a starter culture or a whey starter.
+The milk can be either raw or pasteurised at 72° C for 15 seconds, and must be heated to 35-37° C. Curdling, which is obtained by adding natural calf rennet, is preceded by fermentation with the addition of food acids (citric or lactic acid) and a starter culture or whey starter.
 The curd, broken into lumps the size of hazelnuts, is separated from the starter and left to rest until the lactose has fully converted into lactic acid.
-The cheese is spun with boiling water and then salt may be added.
-Part of the spun cheese is separated into strings by hand and then cooled in water until it forms a spongy mass; this is then mixed with cream to form the filling (stracciatella).
-The remainder of the spun cheese is used to cover the sacks that have been filled with the stracciatella, which are then carefully closed at the top.
-The forms are then hardened in cold water.
-The forms may then be salted by immersing them in brine.
+The curd is then spun with boiling water and salt may be added.
+Part of the spun curd is separated into strings by hand and then cooled in water until it forms a spongy mass; this is then mixed with cream to form the filling (stracciatella).
+The remainder of the spun curd is shaped into small sacks, which are then filled with the Stracciatella and carefully closed at the top.
+The sacks are then hardened in cold water.
+If the salt was not added during the spinning process, the sacks can then be salted in brine.

 Appearance and Flavour

 Burrata di Andria PGI is a small, round sack of spun cheese that is white and shiny, with a characteristic closed top.
 The filling, or stracciatella, has a spongy consistency and is made of spun cheese that has been separated into strings by hand and immersed in cream.
 Burrata di Andria PGI weighs between 100 gr and 1 kg and the skin has a thickness that is greater than or equal to 2 mm.
 The flavour is given to the mixture of fresh or cooked milk, butter and cream.